kgdunn/pid-book/univariate-review/what-is-variability.rst

 Fortunately, we have plenty of variability in the recorded data from our processes and systems:

-	-	Raw material properties are not constant
+	-	Raw material properties are not constant.

 	-	Unknown sources, often called "*error*" (note that the word :index:`error <single: error; statistical>` in statistics does not have the usual negative connotation from English).
-These errors are all sources of variation which our imperfect knowledge of physics cannot account for.
+These errors are all sources of variation which our imperfect knowledge of the process cannot account for.

 		.. image:: ../figures/concepts/variation/variation-some.png
 			:scale: 60
 			:align: center

-	-	Measurement and sampling variability: sensor drift, spikes, noise, recalibration shifts, errors in our sample analysis.
+	-	Measurement and sampling variability: sensor drift, spikes, noise, recalibration shifts, errors in our sample analysis and laboratory equipment.

 		.. image:: ../figures/concepts/variation/variation-more.png
 			:scale: 60